Bitskwela/bitdev-dml-exercises/contracts/ch_02_solidity_side_quests/le_03_reentrancy_fix/meta.md

 ---
 title: "Side Quest 3: Reentrancy Fix"
-description: "A short description of this document."
+description: "Side Quest 3: Reentrancy Fix"

 # This is the date the document was last updated.
 Format: YYYY-MM-DD.
 date: "2025-03-30"